- About the Daniels Fund

 - » Contact the Daniels Fund

-Previously, Jim was U.S. Ambassador to the Holy See (Vatican), a position he held since 2001.
-In Rome, he became a well-known advocate for the elevation of human dignity, with special emphasis in the areas of human trafficking, religious freedom, starvation and bio-tech food, HIV/AIDS, and international terrorism.
-He was knighted by Pope John Paul II in 2003 for this work as America's ambassador to the Vatican.
+Previously, Jim was U.S. Ambassador to the Holy See (Vatican), a position he accepted in 2001.
+In Rome, he became a well-known advocate for the elevation of human dignity, with special emphasis in the areas of human trafficking, religious freedom, starvation, bio-tech food, HIV/AIDS, and international terrorism.
+He was knighted by Pope John Paul II in 2003 for this work as America's Ambassador to the Vatican.

-Jim was born in 1938 and grew up on a tenant farm in northwest Iowa in a family of seven children.
+Jim was born in 1938, and grew up on a tenant farm in northwest Iowa in a family of seven children.
 He is a 1961 graduate of the United States Military Academy at West Point.
-He served eight years on active duty as a paratrooper and ranger-qualified Army officer, then 22 years in the Army Reserve, retiring with the rank of colonel.
-While serving in Vietnam, he earned the Bronze Star Medal, Combat Infantryman Badge, Meritorious Service Medal, Republic of Vietnam Cross of Gallantry, and two air medals.
+He served eight years on active duty as a paratrooper and ranger-qualified U.S. Army officer, then 22 years in the Army Reserve, retiring with the rank of Colonel.
+While serving in Vietnam, he earned the Bronze Star Medal, Combat Infantryman Badge, Meritorious Service Medal, Republic of Vietnam Cross of Gallantry, and two Air Medals.

 Jim earned his master’s degree from Columbia University, and his law degree from the University of Denver.
 He first practiced law in Denver, specializing in real estate, municipal finance, and zoning.
 In 1978, Jim founded Nicholson Enterprises, Inc., a developer of planned residential communities, and in 1987 he purchased Renaissance Homes, which became an award-winning custom home builder under his management.

 In 1986, Jim was elected Committeeman from Colorado for the Republican National Committee (RNC).
 In 1993, he was elected Vice-Chairman, and in 1997, he was elected RNC Chairman.